LimitlessUR/Python_SQL_Message_Wall/README.md

 Here our users can:

-Like a Message, Add a Message , delete their Messages, and see who liked and posted Messages on this incredibly user-friendly interface.
+Like a Message, Add a Message , Delete their Messages, and see who Liked and Posted Messages on this incredibly user-friendly interface.

 For production user will need to create their own: